LukasJanusk/War-Game/README.md

 # War-Game
 Game rules:

-1.Game has to be between 2 players.
+1.Game has to be between 2 players.<br>
-2.Player1 is human(program user)
+2.Player1 is human(program user)<br>
-3.Player2 is computer
+3.Player2 is computer<br>
-4.Computer moves are calculated randomly(reading the rules of the game online suggests that there are no moves really) 5.Game ends when one player runs out of cards.
-Player without cards loses 6.Deck has 52 cards, each player gonna randomly draw 15 cards at the beggining of the game.
+4.Computer moves are calculated randomly(reading the rules of the game online suggests that there are no moves really)<br>
+5.Game ends when one player runs out of cards.
+Player without cards loses<br>
+6.Deck has 52 cards, each player gonna randomly draw 15 cards at the beggining of the game. <br>

 Initial to do: